 Co‑op is available to students in all areas of concentration.
 Employment opportunities in public, private, and non-profit organizations range from research and planning positions to public relations and organizational functions such as staffing, training, and supervisory activities.
 Assignments to these positions are secured through the assistance of the Co-operative Education and Career Action (CECA) centre in the Tatham Centre building.
 Students will be paid a salary by their employers.

-Please note, International students interested in co-op must have a valid work visa.
-More information is available through the Student Success Office International Student resources.
+Please note, international students interested in co-op must have a valid work visa.
+Students are encourage to consult with an Immigration Consultant in the Student Success Office for further information.

-Students on a work term are charged a co-op fee.
-Regular part-time tuition, in addition to the co-op fee, is only charged if a student is also taking courses during their work term.
+Students are considered part-time while on a work-term and are charged a co-op fee for the semester.
+Regular part-time tuition is not charged unless a student is enrolled in courses during their work-term.

 All junior (undergraduate) and senior (graduate) jobs posted to WaterlooWorks are advertised, recruited for, and interviewed together.
 It is important that students in the co-op option review and are up-to-date on CECA’s Important Dates Calendar in order to ensure they are not missing job posting and application deadlines.
 The majority of interviews for Spring co-op positions will take place in February and March.
 The majority of interviews for Fall co-op positions will take place in June and July.

 Each co-op student is required to write a 10-12 page work-term report investigating an aspect of the co-op experience from an academic perspective.

 The final report is due one month after the completion of the work term and is submitted to the Graduate Chair for evaluation.